Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ##### Start silently

 By default steam opens the main window when it starts.
-This can be inconvinient if steam is set to start at boot.
+This can be inconvenient if steam is set to start at boot.
 To disable this behavior, and hide the main window the `-silent` parameters has to be passed.

 <pre>
 Edit the shortcut with KDE